10 Best Things to Do in Byron Bay and Surrounds

 But there is so much more to Byron Bay than just beaches and cafes.
 With so many natural attractions and charming townships in the surrounding area, Byron Bay is the perfect place for a short holiday break when you most need it.

-Long-stretched beaches, a great variety of cafes and restaurants, spectacular coastal trails, stunning bushwalks, and pretty waterfalls in the hinterland, Byron Bay truly has something to do for everyone.
+With its long-stretched beaches, a great variety of cafes and restaurants, spectacular coastal trails, stunning bushwalks, and pretty waterfalls in the hinterland, Byron Bay truly has something to do for everyone.

 Where to Stay